binipringle/contracts/_texts/0-outline.md

 - Misrep was just an opinion
 - Failure to read or investigate

-Vokes v Arthur Murray (p 438)
+---

-Arthur Murray was providing lonely people a place to dance and have fun.
+Vokes v Arthur Murray (p 438): Arthur Murray was providing lonely people a place to dance and have fun.
 What’s wrong with that?...

-Which element was at issue in this case?
+---

 ## Puffing